 First, make sure your you use reputable wax melts/oils and are safe to use.

-One of the most frequently asked questions is whether a burner is for use with wax melts
+One of the most frequently asked questions is whether a burner is for use with oil or wax melts.

 As far as we are aware, ALL of the NON electric oil burners that we sell on our website are suitable for use with both wax melts and Essential Oils.

 Some electric burners can only be used with wax melts, and NOT with oils.
 Most of our burners should be perfectly safe to use with wax melts.
-Pleas be sure to ready any instructions that come with the relevant burner before use.
+Please be sure to read any instructions that come with the relevant burner before use.